What does a Construction Worker do?

 Responsibilities:

-- Assist in the construction, maintenance, and repair of buildings and structures.
+- Assist in the construction, maintenance, and repair of buildings, roads, and other structures.

 - Operate and maintain construction equipment and tools.